oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 - Microsoft Excel Software on Windows or MacOS
 - Risk Assessment Template

-## Definitions
-- **Risk assessment: a process of identifying potential risks, analysing their likelihood and potential impact, and implementing measures to mitigate those risks.**
-- **Risk position: The level of risk that an organisation faces.**
-- **Risk matrix: A tool used to assess and evaluate risks based on the likelihood and consequence of a risk event occurring.**
-- **Likelihood: The probability of a risk event occurring.**
-- **Consequence: The severity of the potential impact of a risk event.**
-- **Risk rating: A measure of the overall risk posed by a scenario, calculated by multiplying the likelihood and consequence.**
-- **Inherent risk rating: The risk rating of a scenario without any measures in place to reduce the risk.**
-- **Current risk rating: The risk rating of a scenario with existing measures in place to reduce the risk.**
-- **Target risk rating: The desired risk rating of a scenario with additional measures put in place to further reduce the risk.**
-- **Risk assessment report: A report that summarises the risk assessment findings, the risk mitigation strategy, and any recommended measures for implementation.**
-- **Avoid risk: Eliminate or forego risk.**
-- **Treat risk: reduce the likelihood or impact of risk.**
-- **Transfer risk: assign or move the risk to a third party.**
-- **Accept risk: acknowledge the risk and choose not to resolve, transfer or mitigate.**

 ## Identification of Critical Assets
 Based on the problem statement, the following critical assets were identified as requiring protection.
 The compromise of these assets could lead to significant operational, financial, and reputational damage to the organisation.
 - **Confidential Customer Data: Personal and sensitive information belonging to customers.**